Understanding the link between SEO and CRO

 The aim of SEO is to get your site to rank highly in the SERPs by optimising the performance of your site to receive organic traffic.

 CRO then follows the work of SEO.
-The aim of CRO is to then turn this organic traffic into conversions.
+CRO aims to turn this organic traffic into conversions.
 To do this, it identifies the process of a customer journey.
 This journey is then used to identify where a route can be added so users are more likely to make a desired action.

 Even though implementing SEO practices can improve conversion rate, this isn’t its primary purpose, but it is CRO’s.
 CRO can test and hypothesise different user journeys to recognise which produces the highest conversion rate.